Hanedv01/Plant-Monitor/README.md

 Where you bought them and how much they cost

 The following materials are required to make this plant monitor in its most basic form.
+Everything was bought from [Electrokit](https://www.electrokit.com/).

 | Material | Price |
 | ----------- | ----------- |